raspberrypisig/usb-msd-raspberrypi-multios/README.md

 * Has a script called OS-CHOOSER.sh
 * Has a service run at boot called OS-CHOOSER.service
-* Has networking, dhcpcd, bluetooth and wifi disabled to speed boot time to OS selection menu with a script called firstboot.sh which you can run the first time you setup.
+* To speed boot time to OS Selection Menu, run firstboot.sh from first partition.
-* Change cmdline.txt
+* Change cmdline.txt so that root=/dev/sda2

 ### Partition 2